 We’ve been lucky enough to both explore a number of Game of Thrones locations around the world, as well as many parts of Ireland.
 Based on our experiences, we have a number of other posts we think you will enjoy and find useful for your trip planning.

-- Game of Thrones fans heading to Iceland will definitely want to check out our guide to Game of Thrones in Iceland.
+- Game of Thrones fans heading to Iceland will want to check out our guide to Game of Thrones in Iceland.
 The show was also filmed in Girona, and you can see our guide to Girona here.

-- Many of the GoT locations in this guide can be found along the Causeway Coastal Route – check out our guide to the highlights of the Causeway Coastal Route for more inspiration on what to see on the way.
+- Many of the GoT locations in this guide can be found along the Causeway Coastal Route.
+Check out our guide to the highlights of the Causeway Coastal Route for more inspiration on what to see on the way.

 - We have a detailed 2 day itinerary for Belfast, to help you make the most of the city.
 We also have a guide to things to do in Belfast.